-Experts agree that prescription drug abuse is likely not the result of a single risk factor; rather it is likely a combination of several genetic, environmental, and physical causes and risk factors working together to cause addiction.
+Experts agree that prescription drug abuse is probably not the result of a single risk factor.
+Rather, it is likely a combination of several genetic, environmental, and physical causes and risk factors working together to cause addiction.
 The most commonly cited reasons for prescription drug abuse include:

-Genetic: People who have a first-degree relatively, especially a parent or sibling, who is a past or present addict are at greater risk for developing an addiction than others.
+Genetic: People who have a first-degree relative, especially a parent or sibling, who has struggled with addiction are at greater risk for developing an addiction themselves.
 It should be noted that not all people who become addicted to prescription drugs have a family history of the disorder, nor do all people with the family history of the disorder develop an addiction.

 Physical: It’s been noted that the consistent presence of drugs or alcohol in the brain leads to physical tolerance, dependence, and addiction.
-All drugs of abuse cause a surge of dopamine, part of the brain’s “reward” system, which induces pleasurable feelings in the user.
-This leads to repeated use and the development of dependence; the body comes to rely upon the drug and goes into withdrawal if drug use is stopped or drastically reduced.
+All drugs of abuse cause a surge of dopamine, part of the brain’s “reward” system, which induces pleasurable feelings.
+This leads to repeated use and the development of dependence.
+The body comes to rely upon the drug and goes into withdrawal if drug use is stopped or drastically reduced.

-Environmental: Exposure to drugs at younger ages increases the likelihood that a person will develop an addiction to drugs, such as prescription drugs.
-In addition, a family environment conducive to drug use increases the risks for developing and drug addiction.
+Environmental: Exposure to drugs at a younger age increases the likelihood that a person will develop an addiction to drugs, including prescription drugs.
+In addition, a family environment conducive to drug use increases the risk for developing a drug addiction.